- Purchase the complete Expat Arrivals Budapest Guide (PDF)

 What’s the public transport like in Budapest?

 Budapest is famed for its cheap and extensive public transport system consisting of buses, trains, trams, trolley-buses and a metro system.
-Alternatively, expats looking to enjoy the city on wheels will be pleased to know that Budapest is a largely flat and cycle-friendly city.
+Alternatively, expats looking to enjoy the city on two wheels will be pleased to know that Budapest is a largely flat and cycle-friendly city.

 Is it expensive to live in Budapest?